kernelmethod/xfuzz/docker/README.md

 $ sudo apparmor_parser -r ./xfuzz.profile
 ```

-If your system does not support AppArmor (e.g. if you're running your tests on
-Fedora, CentOS, or RHEL), you can disable the use of AppArmor profiles for these
-tests with
+The use of the custom AppArmor profile is disabled by default.
+If you wish to
+enable it, you can run

 ```
-$ export XFUZZ_USE_APPARMOR=0
+$ export XFUZZ_USE_APPARMOR=1
 ```

+To disable it again, you can run `export XFUZZ_USE_APPARMOR=0`.

 ## Running unit tests